renukaramkumar/udportfolio/README.md

 ### Getting started

-Some useful tips to help you get started:
+Part1: Optimize PageSpeed Insights score for index.html

 1. Check out the repository
-1. To inspect the site on your phone, you can run a local server
+1. To inspect the site , you can run a local server

   ```bash
   $> cd /path/to/your-project-folder